danneu/hansel/README.md

-*Disclaimer: I started building this yesterday to learn Swift and XCode.
+*Disclaimer: I'm new to Swift and XCode*
-I don't have much experience with statically-typed languages.*

 # Hansel